adamthomson/adamthomson/README.md

 - 2021
   - Became an **Enterprise Support Manager**, leading high-impact teams around the globe
 - 2023
-  - ✈️ Attended a leadership conference at the Fairmont Banff Springs, a 200-yo Scottish baronial style castle in the Rocky mountains, Canada
+  - ✈️ Attended a leadership conference at the Fairmont Banff Springs in the Rocky mountains, Canada
   - Invited to join senior leadership as **Project Manager** of the Enterprise Support build
 - 2024
   - Official launch of [Shopify for Enterprise](https://www.shopify.com/enterprise)